ScalaWilliam/git-watch/tutorials/FIREBASE.md

 # Deploying your static website to Firebase with Git.Watch on push to master

-Instructions are for Linux/OS X and not Windows! :-)
+Instructions are for Linux/OS X and not Windows, as we target the server side here!

 Firebase comes with free HTTPS/SSL and CDN, all for free.
 However they don't support Git.